ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 **So if you are an interested participant:** Please add your **PUBLIC** contact information here in the list below.
 I emphasized "public" because this information will be web-scraped, used by spammers, etc. We are an open-source project so there is no hiding your identity completely - this is just your opportunity to think carefully about what specific contact methods you share if that is important to you.

+## How we select our candidates

+We created a [document](https://docs.google.com/document/d/15JH_3YtfTatdA4V3tZ_lwBibRRyTSFbpeCjpzhX3-y0/edit?usp=sharing) explaining our selection process.
+We'll share a template soon

 ## Timeline

 Please observe the official timeline, if you are requesting things well before these dates, please take a breath and give us time, thank you